Plumbing Gas fitting and Drainlaying tutor

 Tēnei Tūranga Mahi | About the Role

-The Plumbing, Gas fitting and Drain laying tutor is based in our Centre for Trades reporting to the Team Manager.
+The Plumbing, Gas fitting and Drain laying tutor is based at our Rotokauri campus, in the Centre for Trades reporting to the Team Manager.

 He kōrero mōu| About you / Are you an ideal candidate?